Upcoming events

 2

-Curious SOUP Night: Louise Gold
+Public Event: Curious SOUP Night - Louise Gold

 Our ✨final✨SOUP Night speaker of the series is 🥁🥁🥁 puppeteer, actor & singer Louise Gold!
 Louise puppeteered and did voice acting for programmes such as The Muppet Show, Sesame Street and The Dark Crystal.
 She was also a founder of, and lead puppeteer for, the television show Spitting Image from 1984 to 1986.